Non liquid asset guide for small businesses

 The more liquid the asset, the easier the liquidation process.
 Due to the intrinsic difficulties associated with selling illiquid assets, a fast sale often has a negative impact on the asset’s value.

 In general, non liquid assets have unpredictable cash equivalents in short time windows.
-Your company’s inventory, for instance, may only be of interest to certain parties, certain times of the year.
-Even if you find a buyer, they may only be willing to buy those assets for dimes on the dollar.
+Your company’s inventory, for instance, is a long-term asset that may only be of interest to certain parties, at certain times of the year.
+Even if you find a buyer, they may only be willing to buy those types of assets for dimes on the dollar.

 So, if you needed to pay off a short-term liability (debt), selling off non liquid assets wouldn’t be an efficient way to produce the needed funds.
-Instead, these are long-term investments of capital that are intended to create ongoing value to the business.
+Instead, these are long-term investment accounts that are intended to create ongoing value for the business.
 Generally speaking, there is a higher risk and it takes more effort to sell non liquid assets.